Which city is cheaper, Venice or Barcelona?

 The old town of Barcelona is one of the most recognized in the world.
 Dating back 2,000 years the Gothic Quarter remains a hub of life and activity.
 It's fun to explore the wandering streets or people watch in one of the plazas.
 There are also many fascinating boutique shops and restaurants.

-The historic old town of Venice is revered around the world.
+Venice offers visitors a world-class historical old town to explore.
 The city's historic area is unlike anywhere else in the world.
 The canals, colorful buildings, are world-renowned architecture, make this among the most recognized historic settings in the world.

 Both Barcelona and Venice are good shopping destinations.